 Jaitley’s last full budget, and opportunity to showboat before the next general elections, focuses on three large socio-economic cohorts: those engaged in farming and allied professions, women, and the elderly.
 There are the customary paeans to the middle-class and salaried individuals as well, but those don’t amount to much.

 So let’s start with the last category first because it’s not only the most interesting but also counter-intuitive.
 In a country that boasts of a demographic dividend, with 50% of the population below 35 years of age and viewed as an engine of economic growth, a policy bias towards senior citizens seems to go against the grain.
 Jaitley has announced numerous benefits for the elderly: A 400% rise in the tax-exemption limit on interest income, an over 60% increase in tax set-off limits for health insurance, an increased deduction limit for medical expenditure, and other benefits.
-The policy bias towards senior citizens seems to go against the grain.

 These benefits are more like corrections and have been long overdue; it is the timing that attracts attention.